-The program strategies approved in 2020 will guide our work through 2025.
+Rooted in the life interests and last will of our founder, the Foundation pursues approaches that touch a diversity of people, places and needs.
+Our current program strategies will guide our work through 2025.
 The board of directors reviews and updates the Foundation’s program areas periodically.
-Rooted in the life interests and last will of our founder, the Foundation pursues approaches that touch a diversity of people, places and needs.
 We invest in seven program areas, each involves partnering with grantees, generating new knowledge, giving voice to issues and joining with other to achieve measurable impact.

 What is the relationship between the Conrad N. Hilton Humanitarian Prize and Foundation initiatives?

-While they all improve the human condition around the globe, the Hilton Humanitarian Prize is administered separately from the rest of our program activities.
-Prize nominees are submitted through open nominations and are not required to focus on our program areas.
+All of our grantee partner organizations are working to improve the human condition around the globe, however the Hilton Humanitarian Prize is administered separately from the rest of our program activities.
+Prize nominees are submitted through open nominations and are not required to be connected to or aligned with our program areas.
 Following a rigorous vetting process, an independent international jury makes the final selection of the Prize recipient.
-We have, on occasion, subsequently invited some Prize recipients to partner with us in efforts that are directly related to our initiatives.
+There have been some instances where recipients of the Prize are also grantee partners working alongside our program initiatives.
 Learn more about Prize nominations, or find information for grantseekers.